samjaved/AngularForm/README.md

 # AngularForm
-Form for saving building data
+Form for saving building data and showing list of saved records

+## To get up and running..

+Clone this repository and run `npm install`

+Then run `npm start` and you will be up and running.

+## Accessing the webpage contating form to save data and list of records
+localhost:8001